Northern Berber languages: Members of the continuum

 The Berber languages represent a continuum, and drawing clear boundaries between them is complicated, with linguists still disagreeing on optimal analysis of the relationships between the languages/dialects.
 Maarten Kossmann proposes a four-way distinction among the Berber languages, where the term "Northern Berber languages" refers to all Berber languages that are not members of the Zenaga, Tetserret, or Tuareg groups.
 Under this definition, the Northern Berber languages have a geographic range across Northern Africa, from the Moroccan coastline all the way east to the Siwa Oasis in Egypt.

-Northern Berber languages spoken by over a million people include Shilha, Central Morocco Tamazight, Riff, Shawiya and Kabyle.
-They fall into three groups:
+Northern Berber languages are spoken by millions of people.
+The Group includes vital languages like Shilha, Central Morocco Tamazight, Riff, Shawiya and Kabyle.
+They are typically clustered into three groups: